Energy storage consists in preserving a quantity of energy produced for later use.

 How does it work?

-A more advanced concept is currently being developed: Advanced Adiabatic CAES (AA-CAES).
+A more sophisticated concept making it possible to store both compressed air and heat is currently being developed: Advanced Adiabatic CAES (AA-CAES).

 The idea is to eliminate the two cooling and heating phases that consume outside energy.
 The advantage of this concept is the capacity to store compression heat for release during decompression and achieve a far higher degree of efficiency (around 70%).
 The construction of a first demonstration platform forms the focus of the Adele project in Germany.